 Nothing is more perfect on a picnic-friendly day than a giant bowl of panzanella, or Italian bread salad.
 Traditionally, the resourceful Tuscans stretched day-old bread by using torn pieces to soak up the liquid in a tomato, cucumber, onion, and basil salad dressed with olive oil and vinegar.

 But Italian chef Chris Cosentino takes panzanella in a different direction by putting a dessert spin on it with Summer stone fruits and a luscious zabaglione flavored by Moscato d'Asti.
 The result is a lighter, fresher version of bread pudding.
 Can't decide between a sweet and savory bread salad?
 Then make both.
 For the recipes, read more.

-1/4 cup plus 1 tablespoon sugar Serves 10.
-2 tomatoes, cut into bite-size pieces Serves 4 to 6.
+Serves 10.
+Serves 4 to 6.

 Serves 4 to 6.